ani171/Engineering_simulations_Ansys/README.md

 # Semiconductor Packaging
-This GitHub repository serves as documentation for the 10-day [Semiconductor Packaging - Fundamentals of Design and Testing](https://www.vlsisystemdesign.com/packaging/) workshop conducted by [VSD Corp.
-Pvt.
-Ltd.](https://www.vlsisystemdesign.com/)
 ## Module 1
 #### Why is semiconductor packaging needed?
 - Semiconductor packaging is the process of enclosing a fabricated silicon die in a protective structure that enables reliable electrical connections between the integrated circuit (IC) and the external system.
 It acts as the critical interface between the microscopic on-chip circuitry and the macroscopic electronic environment in which the IC operates.